Career Transition Assistance (CTA) helps older job seekers build their skills and confidence to become more competitive in their local labour market.

 If you are a mature age job seeker, we understand the thought of finding a new job can be a daunting prospect.

 That’s where we can help.
-Through CTA we can provide you with practical assistance to help you gain current skills to find and keep a job.
+CTA can provide you with practical assistance to help you gain current skills to find and keep a job.

 What is Career Transition Assistance?